 The Problem

 In the world of skincare there are products and treatments for acne, and products and treatments for anti-aging concerns.
-It's a considerable problem when these two skincare concerns are too rarely considered together, despite Adult Acne being a significant issue for many women up until their 50s.
-In many cases, acne products treat skin as if it's 16-years old, while anti-aging products treat skin as if it's a dried up old prune!
+It's a considerable problem that these two concerns are so rarely considered together, despite Adult Acne being a significant issue for many women up until their 50s.

 Does Dryness = Aging??